Learning Objectives

 D = D0 * np.exp(-Q / (R * T))

-# Rate constant of LSW theory
+# Rate constant from LSW theory

 K = (8 * gamma * Vm * ce * D) / (9 * R * T)